mpdennon/Macy_BlueStamp_Portfolio/index.md

-# Line Tracking and Distance Detection Car
+# Autonomous Line Tracking and Ultrasonic Distance Detection Robot
-Line tracking and distance detection come as first nature to people, but technology does it better, as with most things.
+Line tracking and distance detection come as first nature to people.
 I built a line-tracking and distance-detecting robot.
 The goal: have a robot that moves along a line and then follows an object to hop back on a different set of tracks.
-I am happy to report I did just that.
+I am happy to report: I did just that.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|